breezy-weather/breezy-weather/docs/UPDATES.md

 - If used, the notification-widget is updated with the latest weather data
 - If enabled, weather data of the first location is sent to Gadgetbridge
 - Shortcuts (available on long press on icon on home screen) are updated
+- If enabled and if it’s been more than 24 hours since last check, app updates are checked

 ## Manual weather update